conradakunga/Blog/_posts/2025-05-07-dapper-part-16-consideration-when-passing-parameters.md

 }
 ```

-How this work is that the `LogoText` of the `CreateBureauRequest` will be used to generate a **Logo**, which will then be stored in the database.
+This works by using the `LogoText` of the `CreateBureauRequest` to generate a Logo, which is then stored in the database.

-For this we will require a library, [SkiaSharp](https://www.nuget.org/packages/SkiaSharp/)
+For this, we will require a library, [SkiaSharp](https://www.nuget.org/packages/SkiaSharp/)

 The endpoint will look like this: